 Identity, especially in a country as large and diverse as Indonesia, can be a confusing and somewhat muddled topic.
 For centuries, the Indonesian archipelago has been subject to the mixing of cultures, religions races, ethnicities and so on, resulting in the ‘Indonesian people’ of today.
-However, it is perhaps Chinese Indonesian identity that stands out the most from a population of majority Austronesian-Malays, or ‘pribumi Indonesians’, in this era.
-Historian Jean Couteau, through the following story, accurately shows the lack of open-mindedness towards the meaning of identity, focusing on Chinese Indonesian Identity in the vast archipelago.
+However, it is perhaps Chinese Indonesian identity that stands out the most from a population of majority Austronesian-Malays.
+Historian Jean Couteau, through the following story, depicts the very issues and problems surrounding identity, focusing on Chinese-Indonesian identity in the vast archipelago.

 Let me tell you a story about the Chinese.
 No, it won’t be of Chinese dragons or emperors, of horoscopes and mythology.
 This is a modern story about Indonesia today and the mixed perceptions of Sino-Indonesian (Chinese-Indonesian) people and the complexities of identity.
 This is a story about my friend.